Transversals as generating sets in finitely generated groups: Transversals as generating sets

 For ease of writing, we will often refer to the overall process of cleaning and/or extracting elements (either left, or right) as \emph{shifting boxes}, and will usually just write \emph{this follows by shifting boxes} to mean that it follows by the process of cleaning and/or extracting elements.
 Our remarks in this section give sufficient conditions for cleaning and/or extracting to be algorithmic.

 The most natural question to ask now is `When does a finite index subgroup have a left-right transversal which generates the whole group?'
 This requires a deeper understanding of how cosets intersect, as discussed in Section \ref{coset section}.
 We urge the reader to consider the discussion of `chessboards' given after Corollary \ref{useful2}, and to consult \cite{BCZ} for an example.
-These are vital in proving the following results.
+These are vital in proving what follows.

-\begin{lem} Let $G$ be a group, $H$ a subgroup of $G$, and $S$ a generating $n$-tuple of $G$.
-Then by Lemma $\ref{clean}$ we can first perform a left-cleaning of $S$ to form $S'$, followed by a right-cleaning of $S'$ (which will stay left-cleaned) to obtain a further generating $n$-tuple $S''$ such that: \\$1$. $S$ and $S''$ are Nielsen-equivalent. \\$2$. $S''$ is left-cleaned. \\$3$. $S''$ is right-cleaned. \\We say that $S''$ is \emph{left-right-cleaned}. \end{lem}
+Let $G$ be a group, $H$ a subgroup of $G$, and $S$ a generating $n$-tuple of $G$.
+Then by Lemma $\ref{clean}$ we can first perform a left-cleaning of $S$ to form $S'$, followed by a right-cleaning of $S'$ (which will stay left-cleaned) to obtain a further generating $n$-tuple $S''$ such that: \\$1$. $S$ and $S''$ are Nielsen-equivalent. \\$2$. $S''$ is left-cleaned. \\$3$. $S''$ is right-cleaned. \\We say that $S''$ is \emph{left-right-cleaned}.

 \begin{lem} Let $G$ be a group, $H$ a subgroup of finite index in $G$, and $S$ a generating $n$-tuple of $G$.
 Then $S$ is left-right-cleaned if and only if one can draw chessboards for $H$ in $G$ with distinct entries of $S$ lying in distinct diagonal tiles of chessboards, except for the chessboard corresponding to the double coset $HeH=H$ which may contain several elements of $S$. \end{lem}